 Click to download PDF file (726 KB) of the BIPSR process supported by the iBIPSR

-The PCO with support from the MITRE team is currently proving-out the iBIPSR capability through the Auditory Blast Injury Type and enhancing the iBIPSR capability and site features by incorporating feedback and suggestions received from the Auditory Focused Stakeholder Committee members.
-Following initial enrollment of the Auditory Focused Stakeholders, the PCO anticipates that all BIPSR Process Stakeholders and designated SMEs will use the iBIPSR capability.
+The BIRCO with support from the MITRE team is currently proving-out the iBIPSR capability through the Auditory Blast Injury Type and enhancing the iBIPSR capability and site features by incorporating feedback and suggestions received from the Auditory Focused Stakeholder Committee members.
+Following initial enrollment of the Auditory Focused Stakeholders, the BIRCO anticipates that all BIPSR Process Stakeholders and designated SMEs will use the iBIPSR capability.

 If you are a BIPSR Process Stakeholder, use this link to connect to the iBIPSR site.

 Your 20 minute session will timeout in approximately 15 minutes.

 If you're in the middle of entering information, please close this warning and save your progress (if possible) or finish up your task.

 If your session fully times out, you will lose any un-saved work.